 Download Your Infant’s Nap Schedule by Age

 By having an outline for what you’re expecting the providers to follow, you’ll be sure that everyone is on the same page.

 Take a Look at How Your Baby Is Going Down for Daycare Naps

 One thing I say to my clients every day is, “consistency is crucial for your baby to develop healthy sleep habits”.
 For great daycare sleep, you’ll want your baby to be falling asleep at daycare the same way they fall asleep at home.

-For example, if your baby has the skills to fall asleep independently at home and you’re able to lay them down wide awake, leave the room, and know that they can fall asleep all on their own without any crying, you’ll want them being put down the same way for daycare naps.
+For example, if your baby has the skills to fall asleep independently at home and you’re able to lay them down wide awake, leave the room, and know that they can fall asleep all on their own without any crying.
+You’ll want them to be put down the same way for daycare naps.

 If the daycare providers are rocking your baby to sleep, your baby will be very confused when they transition between sleep cycles and realize they’re not in the same place as when they fell asleep (in the daycare provider’s arms).

 As a result, they will more fully wake up.
 And they may not be able to get into the next sleep cycle without help.
 Thus your 20-30 minute nap problem will develop.

 Sleep Training & Daycare Sleep